localtracker/pyrobe/README.md

 At the end of your scan, you will be presented with data that can increase your chances of success and help determine potential target devices and networks.

-# The Idea
+## The ideology behind this.

-It the end, you can find information such as unique MAC addresses in the list and scan time, date and potential targets in a sea of devices.
+It the end, you can identify multiple targets and networks and carry out passive surveillance on the victims.
+There are endless ways to play with the data collected and get your basic recon in place.

 You can capture more probe requests by: